Terms of Endearment (The X-Files): Plot

 In Hollins, Virginia, Wayne Weinsider (Bruce Campbell) and his pregnant wife Laura (Lisa Jane Persky) learn via an ultrasound scan that their unborn child has bizarre physical abnormalities, such as horn-like protrusions.
 Wayne appears to be especially distraught after hearing the news.
 That night, Laura has a terrifying dream in which a demon-like figure snatches the baby from her womb.
 When she wakes up, the couple discover that Laura has seemingly miscarried.

-Laura's brother, local deputy sheriff Arky Stevens, reports her story to the X-Files section at the FBI.
-Agent Jeffrey Spender (Chris Owens) discards the report, but Mulder (David Duchovny) fishes it out of Spender's trash can and travels to Virginia.
+Laura's brother, who is the local deputy sheriff Arky Stevens, reports her story to the X-Files section at the FBI.
+Agent Jeffrey Spender (Chris Owens) discards the report, but Mulder (David Duchovny) fishes it out of Spender's shredded paper trash can and then travels to Virginia.
 After Mulder interviews the Weinsiders, the police, who suspect an illegal abortion according to Scully (Gillian Anderson), search the property.
-Meanwhile, Wayne tells Laura that he destroyed evidence, claiming she aborted the child while in a trance-like state.
-He convinces Laura that his story is true, and when the police find remains of the baby in the garden furnace, Laura turns herself in.
+Meanwhile, Wayne tells Laura that he destroyed all the evidence, claiming she aborted the child while in a trance-like state.
+He convinces Laura that his story is true, but then when the police find remains of the baby in the garden furnace, Laura turns herself in.
 When Wayne visits Laura in jail, she becomes suspicious of him and is horrified to see a bite wound she delivered to the demon that attacked her on Wayne's neck.
 To evade detection, Wayne sucks out Laura's soul.
 An EMT is able to save her life, much to his surprise, although she is comatose.